estruyf/Search-WP-SPFx/README.md

 ![Search web part sample](https://github.com/estruyf/Search-WP-SPFx/blob/master/images/search-wp-spfx-external-template.gif?raw=true)

 ## Versions
+### 0.0.3
+- Added the functionality to define scripts and stylesheets to load from an external template.
+You can find a sample template in the [**external_templates**](https://github.com/estruyf/Search-WP-SPFx/tree/master/external_templates) folder.

 ### 0.0.2
 - Added the ability to use external templates.
 You can find an example template in the [**external_templates**](https://github.com/estruyf/Search-WP-SPFx/tree/master/external_templates) folder
 - Added token handling for the query.
 Currenlty it supports {Site} -> current site URL and {SiteCollection} -> site collection URL.